victorduun/ITMAL/Aflevering4/readme.md

 # Notebooks

 Jupyter notebooks are excellent for prototyping, exploring and communicating findings, however they aren’t very good for long-term growth and can be less effective for reproducibility.
-Notebooks can be further divided into sub-folders such as Notebooks\explorations and Notebooks\PoC .
+Notebooks can be further divided into sub-folders such as Notebooks\explorations and Notebooks\PoC.

 Using a good naming conventions helps to distinguish what populates each notebook — a useful template is ```<step>-<user>-<description>.ipynb``` (i.e. 01-kpy-eda.ipynb) where the step serves as an ordering mechanism, the creator’s first name initial, and first 2 letters of surname and description of what the notebook contains.

 # Src